"Managed care is just a euphemism for managed denial, which is arbitrarily based on cost considerations and not

 Just to gain an appreciation for how this perpetual game of cat and mouse plays out even when an insurer determines that treatment is covered under the plan, another obstacle is thrown is thrown into the path.
 Another secret device, used by insurers and MCCs are internal pricing “guidelines” to determine how much of a medical bill it will actually pay.
 And of course the kicker is they won’t tell anybody what that amount is in advance.
 Just like the certification criteria, such pricing guidelines are seldom published anywhere and usually no one, except the insurers and MCCs know what they are (and they can change on a whim).
 Also, as was the case with the certification criteria, the pricing guidelines are generally not a part of any plan document describing coverage and they may even contradict what those documents say about coverage.

 One of the best examples of this practice was found in the case of Ingenix, Inc. (a wholly-owned subsidiary of United Health Group).
 Ingenix claimed to use a proprietary “database”, relating to “reasonable & customary” price schedules.
-In February 2008, then New York State Attorney General, Andrew M. Cuomo (now Governor), announced that he was conducting an industry-wide investigation into “a scheme by health insurers to defraud consumers by manipulating reasonable and customary rates.”
+In February 2008, then New York State Attorney General, Andrew Cuomo, announced that he was conducting an industry-wide investigation into “a scheme by health insurers to defraud consumers by manipulating reasonable and customary rates.”
 The investigation found that Ingenix, the nation’s largest provider of healthcare billing information, was serving as a conduit for rigged data to the largest insurers in the country.
 Cuomo stated that Ingenix was “at the center of the scheme”.

 Cuomo's investigation discovered that the “databases” used by Ingenix to quantify “reasonable and customary” rates were distorted and “remarkably lower than the actual cost of typical medical expenses”.
 This inappropriately provided health insurance companies with a basis to deny a portion of provider claims, keeping their reimbursements artificially low; thereby, forcing patients to absorb a higher share of the costs.
 United insurers knew most simple doctor visits at the time cost $200, but claimed to their members the typical rate was only $77.
 The insurers then applied the contractual reimbursement rate of 80 percent, covering only $62 of a $200 bill, leaving the patient to cover the $138 balance.
 When members complained their medical costs were too high, the investigation concluded, United's insurers allegedly hid their connection to Ingenix by claiming the rate was the product of “independent research”.